mohammedashraf140122/Next.js_Ecommerce/README.md

 # API Configuration
 API_BASE_URL=https://ecommerce.routemisr.com/api/v1
 NEXT_PUBLIC_API_BASE_URL=https://ecommerce.routemisr.com/api/v1

+# Development Environment
+NODE_ENV=development
 ```

+**Important**:
-**Important**: Replace `your-secret-key-here-change-this-in-production` with a strong secret key for production use.
+- Replace `your-secret-key-here-change-this-in-production` with a strong secret key for production use
+- If you encounter 502 Bad Gateway errors, the external API might be temporarily unavailable
+- The app will show a fallback message when products cannot be loaded

 ---